-Most cars come with just two ISOFIX child seat mounts, but many families want three.
-Our top 10 rundown picks the best.
+Most cars come with just two ISOFIX child seat mounts, but many families need three.
+Our list runs down the best options available

 When choosing a car, nothing is more important than safety – particularly when it comes to protecting your children.
 As any parent knows, a safe and secure child seat is essential, and while many designs can be held in place safely with a seat belt, child seats with ISOFIX connections represent the next step in protection.

 ISOFIX mountings, which take the form of squared-off metal loops, are built into the metal structure of the car.
 The safest cars for children are those with ISOFIX-compatible mounts, because a compatible child seat will simply lock onto these loops, becoming almost as firmly attached as any of the car's permanent seats.
 They're also easy to install, and almost impossible to fit incorrectly – a great reassurance for anybody who has fumbled with clumsily designed seats in the past.